nothingrandom/website/src/collections/resume/leanlibrary.md

 endDate: Present
 techStack: [React, TypeScript, Jest, Cypress, Webpack, Docker]
 ---
-- Led the development of a browser extension using Typescript and React.
-Ensured reliability with unit and end-to-end tests using Jest and Cypress.
-- Revamped a legacy extension codebase to improve UX, reliability, and scalability for client benefit.
+- Rebuilt a browser extension to be compatible with the latest versions of Chrome and Firefox, whilst improving user experience, performance, stability, and maintainability.
+- Ensured the extension had a robust test suite, including unit, integration, and end-to-end tests, and implemented a CI/CD pipeline to automate testing and deployments.
-- Integrated an acquired product into our extension, leading across teams to manage dependencies.
+- Owned integration of an acquired product into the existing extension, managing complex technical dependencies and facilitating seamless team communication.
+- Collaborated across engineering and product teams to define roadmaps and align priorities.